Subhas Chandra Pattanayak

 But, the Act was never implemented and was continuously contravened.
 Why?

 True, Biju Patnaik had sabotaged the Act in 1963.
 But, J.B.Patnaik had sincerely tried to implement it.
 Why then it was not implemented.
 Why?

 As I cogitated on this question, I found, the Act was not equipped with any Rule to ensure its implementation.
 I found that there was no provision in the Act to allow framing of the necessary Rules.
 Therefore, I drafted an amendment to the Act with suggestion to add a new section, which would provide for creation of Rules and also made a draft Rules to suggest to the Committee.

 In the 2nd meeting of the Committee, it was resolved that the draft language policy submitted by Dr. Debi Prasanna Pattanayak and the draft amendment to the Act and the draft Rules I had submitted would be placed in the website odia.odisha.gov.in and the Principal Secretary of Law would be asked to vet the draft legislation I had submitted.
 In the last session of the Assembly, the Chief Minister has hinted to this legislation.

-It is a matter of positive progress that the Law Secretary has vetted the draft I have submitted for legislation and the GA department is going to put it in form of a Bill for adoption in the coming session of the Assembly.
+It is a matter of positive progress that the Law Secretary has advised the GA department how to present my draft to be vetted for legislation and the GA department is going to put it in form of a Bill for adoption in the coming session of the Assembly.

 Ruling party MP Baishnav Parida, who has been trying to derail the proceedings of the government with the Oriya Bhasa Sangram Samiti, has also supported the legislation proposed by me and in the meantime, he has stated that a day in the coming session of the Assembly should be devoted to this legislation.